Qasemt/id-vision-docs/index.md

-Welcome to the official documentation for **ID Vision**, a facial detection and recognition system powered by InsightFace.
+Welcome to the official documentation for **ID Vision**, a facial detection and recognition system.

 ---